https://invisible-island.net/ncurses/man/

 carriage return and line feed translation feature controlled by nl and

 nonl.
-BSD curses did turn off these translations; System V curses did
+BSD curses turned off these translations; System V curses did

 not. ncurses does so, on the assumption that a programmer requesting